Pick Your Pace

 Pick Your Pace for the 2017 Transition Year

 Are you ready for the Merit-based Incentive Payment System (MIPS)?
-The last date to begin collecting data to avoid a negative 4% Medicare Part B payment adjustment is October 2, 2017.
+Pick Your Pace and begin collecting data to avoid a negative 4% Medicare Part B payment adjustment.

 Choose How to Participate in MIPS as Part of the Quality Payment Program (QPP)